What career prospects do I have with the Disaster Management degree?

 Will I be able to study at one of the other Stenden campuses during my Degree?

 Yes, there will be options to do your minor specification at one of the other Stenden campus sites.

 First Aid Training, Management of Weapons and Ammunition, Basic Fire Awareness, Management of Hazardous Materials, Refugee Camp and Character Building.
-In addition, Stenden South Africa will set up a simulated Operations Centre after a field visit to a properly managed operational Disaster Management Centre.
-Also visits to a variety of national key points, vulnerable points and different Disaster Management Centers.
+In addition, Stenden South Africa will set up a simulated Operations Centre after a field visit to a properly managed Operational Disaster Management Centre.
+There will also be visits to a variety of National Key Points, vulnerable points and different Disaster Management Centres.

 Can I study for the degree on a part-time basis?